jarviscanada/jarvis_data_eng_TristanTapson/core_java/twitter/README.md

 Technologies used: Docker, Git, HTTP Clients, IntelliJ, Java, JUnit, Linux, Maven, Mockito, Postman, SpringBoot, Twitter REST API

-> **_NOTE:_** This app is used to manage your own personal Twitter account through the command.
+> **_NOTE:_** This app is used to manage your own personal Twitter account through the command line.
 To use this application in its entirety, access to a Twitter Developer account is needed, along with its accompanying API keys and access tokens.
 To apply for a Twitter Developer account, you can do so here at the following link: https://developer.twitter.com/en/portal/dashboard

 ## Quick Start